-Dr Catherine Buntting
+Dr Cathy Buntting

 Qualifications: Doctor of Philosophy (University of Waikato), Master of Science (University of Waikato), Bachelor of Science (University of Waikato)